 Meteo Paris provides accurate weather conditions, which are always changing in Paris.

-I can arrange for you to go behind the scenes at the Louvre with one of the museum’s art curators, visiting rooms not open to the public and learning in depth about the collection’s most famous works and undiscovered gems.
-I can also get you access to the mistresses’ apartments at Versailles—which are never open to the public—and book your own private lift to the second floor of the Eiffel Tower.
+Jennifer can arrange for you to go behind the scenes at the Louvre with one of the museum’s art curators, visiting rooms not open to the public and learning in depth about the collection’s most famous works and undiscovered gems.
+She can also get you access to the mistresses’ apartments at Versailles—which are never open to the public—and book your own private lift to the second floor of the Eiffel Tower.

 Do not trust the unlicensed taxi drivers who stand inside the airport offering rides; go to the queue outside for a licensed taxi, or arrange a private transfer ahead of time (Uber is another option, but not always a prompt one, and more expensive than a taxi).
-My VIP meet-and-greet service at CDG whisks you from the aircraft door, through Immigration and Customs, to your waiting car in a matter of minutes; there’s nothing better after a long flight.
+Jennifer’s VIP meet-and-greet service at CDG whisks you from the aircraft door, through Immigration and Customs, to your waiting car in a matter of minutes; there’s nothing better after a long flight.

 Tips are normally included at meals; check your bill to be sure.
 Typical guidelines are 10% at restaurants and one or two euros in taxis.
 If you do tip, leave cash—even if you pay with a card—to be sure that it ends up in the right pocket.

 Rain is a possibility at any time of year, so always bring closed-toe shoes, layers, and an umbrella.